340 East Superior Street

 The Schaffner Library, on the second floor of 340 East Superior Street, was established as a special library in economics and business in memory of Joseph Schaffner, a Chicago businessman, Northwestern University trustee and strong supporter of continuing education.

 The library contains approximately 110,000 volumes and pamphlets, including more than 1,000 periodicals and serial publications.

 Students in the Evening & Weekend Programs are also granted access to University Library on the Evanston campus — one of the largest university libraries in the United States — libraries in the Chicago area, and specialized materials throughout the world through the Interlibrary Loan Program.

 A robust and constantly expanding infrastructure gives students the technological tools they need to complete course work and stay connected.
 Students with laptops can access the Kellogg network via both wireless and wired Internet connections throughout the building.
 The Kellogg School’s computing lab at 340 East Superior Street provides students with computers, printers, scanners and other specialized resources, and the school’s intranet site offers a wealth of resources for classroom work and extracurricular activities.

 Incoming students can take advantage of Web-based preparatory courses in math, accounting, microeconomics and statistics.

-Kellogg requires all Part-Time MBA students to have access to a computer with Internet capability.
+Kellogg requires all Evening & Weekend MBA students to have access to a computer with Internet capability.
 Students are expected to register for courses and access course work online.